hpssjellis/know-thy-enemy-coronavirus-covid19-SARS-CoV-2/StreetCams.md

 Links to really good street level cams showing what other people are doing to battle Covid 19

-Most of these are from EarthCam as they allow zooming and we can see peoples faces.
+Many of these are from EarthCam as they allow zooming and we can see peoples faces.
 [https://www.earthcam.com/](https://www.earthcam.com/)